saugkim/2023fall_P2P_tuni/lab.md

 7. Could you edit a past transaction and then pass off the chain as a newer valid one?
 Why or why not?

+--> No, each block has previous block's hash value, it does not pass chain validation process
 ```

 ##  Double spending